 Hair drug testing vs hair alcohol testing

-Both hair drug testing and hair alcohol testing can help us paint a clear picture of an individual’s historic drug and/or alcohol consumption.
+Both hair drug testing and hair alcohol testing can be used to paint a clear picture of an individual’s historic drug and/or alcohol consumption.

 However, while both tests rely on the analysis of head hair or body hair samples, there are several fundamental differences between the two tests.